panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 `delete employee[name]` removes the property which name is contained inside `name` variable.

-## 2. Object rest syntax
+## 2. Object destructuring with rest syntax

-Another approach you can use to remove properties, but in a immutable manner without altering the original object, is to use the [object destructuring and rest syntax](/javascript-object-destructuring/#8-rest-object-after-destructuring).
+Another approach you can use to remove properties, but in an immutable manner without altering the original object, is to use the [object destructuring and rest syntax](/javascript-object-destructuring/#8-rest-object-after-destructuring).

 The idea is simple: destructure the object to the property you want to remove, and the remaining properties collect into a rest object: